 There are several ways to prevent your dog from developing leash-induced aggression, and modify the behavior if he already shows the signs.
 The first precautionary measure is to allow your dog some leeway, allow him to investigate his surroundings and meet friendly people and dogs during on-leash walks.
 You want these experiences to be positive, so be cautious about whom he meets.
 Puppy socialization classes are an excellent way to start this integrative process.
 Another way is to encourage passersby to TOSS treats (you supply) to your dog, if petting is too close for comfort.

 If your dog is already set in his ways, implement the procedure called counter conditioning to change your dog’s current conditioned emotional response while he is on the leash.
 (Be wary of any trainer that still uses a choke chain and correction only-it is an antiquated training tool).
 Briefly, the goal of the procedure is to change your dog’s association of passersby from pain or frustration to pleasure and desired.
 You want your dog to make a new association and to anticipate something good when he sees a dog (or person).
 People say the way to a man’s heart is through his stomach, well that holds true for many dogs too.
-In most cases, it’s best to use a soft long treats that can be nibbled as your dog walks, and offered only during on-leash walks.
+In most cases, it’s best to use soft long treats (or chunks) that can be nibbled as your dog walks, and offered only during on-leash walks.
 Carry these treats with you, and each time you see a dog (or person) approaching, grab a treat and stick it in front of your dog’s nose, enticing him to move along while nibbling the food.
 Keep moving and feeding as the dog (or person) walks by.
-Remove the food as soon as the dog or person is no longer in sight.
+Remove the food once you've passed the stimulus.

-Cage aggression is treated in a similar manner by simply tossing a treat in the cage every time you pass by.
-Counter conditioning training should encourage your dog to like approaching passersby.
+Cage aggression is treated in a similar manner by tossing a treat in the cage every time you pass by BEFORE the dog reacts.
+You do not want to reward barking, lunging, or jumping - but rather calm social behavior.
+Counter conditioning should encourage your dog to like approaching passersby.
 If your dog will not take the treat because he is too aroused, increase your distance from the trigger (i.e. passerby), and only with repetition and calm behavior, decrease the distance.
 That is what is referred to as Desensitization.
-I treat each dog as an individual, so naturally there is a good deal of variability between dogs, their behavior and their responses to the treatment.
-However, just as we would probably not go to work if we were not being paid, we need to remember that our dogs also need a good pay-off for changing their ways.
+Each dog as an individual, so naturally there is a good deal of variability between dogs, their behavior, and responses to treatment.
+Dogs, just like us, need to be motivated to change their ways.